bowman2001/perplexdoc/content/doc/shortcode/mnote/index.md

 : Kind of dagger to show at the beginning of the note.
 1 or 2 are possible.
 {.dl-loose}

 Optional stars or daggers should be matched by similar signs in the main text.
+They are used to reference notes which can’t be placed directly beside the text they are referring to.
 A star is the usual asterisk `*` on the keyboard.
 A dagger `†` corresponds to the entity `&dagger;` and a double dagger `‡` to `&Dagger;`.

 ```md
 {{</* mnote up=11 */>}}